YifeiXue111/cse15l-lab-reports/lab3.md

 ./biomed/1471-2334-2-6.txt
 ./biomed/1471-2334-2-7.txt
 ./biomed/1471-2334-3-10.txt`  (all the files in current directory, here's just the first 14 files)
+-type f options can search for regular files within a specified directory.
+In this case it searchs the files in ./biomed directory.
 command:
 `find ./government/Post_Rate_Comm -type f`
 output: